 Select a partner below to learn more about our collaboration.

 The Rollins COVID-19 Epidemiology Fellowship Program is a 2-year intensive training program.
-Fellows will be assigned to 1 of the 18 Georgia health districts, the Georgia Department of Public Health, the ECRC or districts with unique needs or larger populations.
+Fellows will be assigned to 1 of the 18 Georgia health districts or the Georgia Department of Public Health.

 This exciting opportunity allows fellows the opportunity to be a part of a Rollins COVID-19 Epidemiology Fellows Network.
 This will provide networking opportunities to share experiences, challenges, best practices and ideas for integration into health departments and assisting with the COVID-19 response.